KaveenChane/Puissance4/README.md

 # Puissance4

-Read the document linked in the project to understand the whole project
+Read the document linked to the project to understand the whole project